dbt-labs/docs.getdbt.com/website/blog/2023-05-04-generating-dynamic-docs.md

            - name: user_id
              description: "{{ doc('dynamic_docs') }}, additional static info"
     ```
-- Q: Should I use this approach on modifications to an existing domain?
+- Q: Should I use this approach on modifications to an existing folder?
-    - A: When adding additional models, or additional columns to an existing domain, I would suggest adding new documentation manually.
+    - A: When adding additional models to a folder, or additional columns to an existing model, I would suggest adding new documentation and docs blocks manually rather than programmatically.

 - Q: Couldn’t this be made into a shell script?
     - A: Yes!
 The solution above works well enough for me, but if you make a script, do let me know, as that would make this even easier to use.